GTibiGT/LWL-costing-website/README.md

 # LWL-costing-website
-website for leatherware to calculate cost of a single ball
+website for leatherware to calculate cost of single ball or multiple balls Using Python, Javascript, CSS, HTML, Flask.